ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 import { scanImage } from './llm';
 ```

-Now, let's create a new annotation for our image processing workflow:
+Now scroll to the bottom of the file.
+Add the following to create a new annotation for our image processing workflow:

 ```typescript
 const ImageAnnotation = Annotation.Root({